Lawmakers give Cuomo deadline in impeachment probe

 Cuomo has denied making any inappropriate sexual advances and insists the findings don’t reflect the facts.
 He's resisted numerous calls for his resignation from most of New York's top Democrats and from national figures like President Joe Biden.

-The governor had no public events planned Thursday, and has not made himself available to reporters since the report's release Tuesday.
+The governor has not made himself available to reporters since the report's release Tuesday and hasn't appeared in public.
+Photos published by the New York Post showed him working Thursday from a lounge chair by the pool at the Executive Mansion in Albany.

+His office continued to churn out press releases about various administration initiatives, as if to project a sense that Cuomo was continuing to govern as usual, but his political isolation was clear.

+At least 97— of the Assembly’s 150 members said they would impeach Cuomo if he doesn’t resign, according to a tally by The Associated Press based on interviews and public statements.
+Only a simple majority is needed to begin an impeachment trial.

-Oswego County District Attorney Greg Oakes told WSYR-TV that he will begin investigating an incident involving a woman who testified that Cuomo ran two fingers across her chest and grazed the area between her shoulder and breasts at an upstate conservation event in May 2017.
+Oswego County District Attorney Greg Oakes added himself to the list of interested prosecutors Thursday, telling WSYR-TV that he will begin investigating an incident involving a woman who testified that Cuomo ran two fingers across her chest and grazed the area between her shoulder and breasts at an upstate conservation event in May 2017.

 One of Cuomo’s accusers said he groped her breast.
 Others have said he gave them unwanted kisses or touched parts of their bodies in ways that made them uncomfortable.